mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 Subsequently, the team prepares a review packet detailing the problem space and their approach.

-The goal is to have the chair and the team establish some shared reality informally, and then to have the team document this and explain how their proposal would address the problem.
+The goal is to have the reviewer and the team establish some shared reality informally, and then to have the team document this and explain how their proposal would address the problem.

-The chair then evaluates and refines the team’s document with the assistance of domain experts and the identified stakeholders.
+The reviewer then evaluates and refines the team’s document with the assistance of domain experts and the identified stakeholders.
 Hopefully the consulted stakeholders concur with the framing of the problem and are aligned behind the architectural approach, but perhaps they are not.
-The chair collects such concerns and presents them.
-This should be a collaborative process whereby the architectural review functions to document a problem and a proposed solution, in which case the chair can solicit response from the team.
+The reviewer collects such concerns and presents them.
+This should be a collaborative process whereby the architectural review functions to document a problem and a proposed solution, in which case the reviewer can solicit response from the team.

 ### Process and Conduct

-Involving the team and the chair informally and subsequently sharing ownership of a document is designed to seed a collaborative process.
+Involving the team and the reviewer informally and subsequently sharing ownership of a document is designed to seed a collaborative process.
 A particular benefit is avoiding drift between the proposal and the focus of the review.

 An Architecture Review process can be formally mandated.
 This may work in environments with a large degree of formality and process.
 This isn't how Mozilla works.
 For an Architecture Review process to be successful at Mozilla it must be beneficial to the team undergoing review.